AlexIoannides/elasticsearchr/README.md

-# elasticr
+# elasticsearchr
-Functions for using Elasticsearch from R
+Functions for interacting with Elasticsearch from within R, without having to write any JSON strings.